 Did the Teachers Dismissed after Hurricane Katrina Return to Public Education?

-A policy brief by Jane Arnold Lincove, Nathan Barrett, and Katharine O. Strunk on how and whether the 4,332 New Orleans public school teachers dismissed after Hurricane Katrina returned to public school employment in Louisiana.
+A policy brief and technical report by Jane Arnold Lincove, Nathan Barrett, and Katharine O. Strunk on how and whether the 4,332 New Orleans public school teachers dismissed after Hurricane Katrina returned to public school employment in Louisiana.

 In the aftermath of Hurricane Katrina, the Orleans Parish school district dismissed all of its employees as the city underwent a transition to a charter and choice-based system of charter schools.
 Using state employment files, we examine whether and how these teachers returned to public school employment in Louisiana.
 Our key findings are:

 Based on administrative data, the Orleans Parish School Board (OPSB) dismissed approximately 4,300 teachers.
 This cohort of dismissed teachers included 71% black teachers and 78% female teachers, and had more than 15 years of average teaching experience.